 - 1 Tbsp parsley (fresh, chopped)

-- Bring your cast iron skillet to medium high heat with the Tbsp of olive oil.
+- Bring your cast iron skillet to medium-high heat with the tablespoon of olive oil and whole or minced garlic.
 Once heated, add cut carrots and turn to coat all sides.
 Allow to cook for about 5 - 7 minutes without stirring, allowing sides to brown.

 - Add the butter and brown sugar, stir to combine the brown sugar throughout the melted butter.